datacamp-astro/2022-arqus-bergen/data/README.md

 ./download_data.sh
 ```

+The full dataset occupies only 18 MB of data at the moment, so no special storage requirements are needed.
 The file `arqus_filelist.txt` also displays the structure of the data folder.